-I confess that this article originally found its origins in my own exasperations, so please allow me to make both my heart and my thesis remarkably clear from the very beginning: My aim in this brief essay is to uphold the dignity and sanctity of the office of the pastor by critiquing a particular online habit embraced by some pastors that ultimately cheapens and denigrates this same office while doing a disservice to the Kingdom at large.
+Today I’m writing about pastoral hardships on my blog, or — more specifically — some pastors’ responses to them.
+Please allow me to make both my heart and my thesis remarkably clear from the very beginning: My aim in this brief essay is to uphold the dignity and sanctity of the office of the pastor by critiquing a particular online habit embraced by some pastors (and received positively by many Christians with some church cultures) that I am convinced ultimately denigrates this same office while doing a disservice to the Church at large.

 My request: if you’re not able to read this little article all the way through or not able to give me the privilege of your trust when I say that I’m not referencing any pastor in particular or have a chip on my shoulder toward any denomination or church, then please accept my invitation to peruse elsewhere.
 I’m not writing to kick up dust or criticize anyone in particular; I’m no firebrand, and have no interest or stake in playing a role like that.